makeabilitylab/physcomp/electronics/electricity-basics.md

 **Figure.** As electrons move through a material, they may collide with some atoms or other electrons.
 These collisions create a resistance.
 In the animation above, notice how the iron wire has more collisions than the copper wire.
 Iron is ~17% as conductive as copper.
 At 20° C, Iron has an electrical resistivity of 96.1 nanoohm-meters while Copper has a resitivity of 16.8 nanoohm-meters.
 Notice the halo around the Iron wire: this is to illustrate how some of the "kinetic"  or movement energy of electrons gets converted into heat or light through those collisions.
 Indeed, this is how incandescent lightbulbs, toaster ovens, and electric spaceheaters work!
 Animation from the [How Electricity Works](https://youtu.be/mc979OhitAg?t=322) video by The Engineering Mindset.
 {: .fs-1 }

 As electrons move through a material, they may collide with some atoms or other electrons.
 These collisions create a *resistance* to the electrical current.
+Notably, and importantly, this resistance slows **all** of the charge movement (current), not just those charges passing through a resistor.

+**TODO: think of a water [flow through a narrow pipe](https://youtu.be/F_vLWkkOETI?t=267)**

 Depending on their atomic composition, some materials have lower resistance than others.
 Metals like silver, copper, and gold are *good* conductors—they offer *low* resistance—because they have loosely bound electrons in the outer shells of their atoms.
-These electrons are easily displaceable and, with an externally applied force (voltage), can be pushed from atom-to-atom within the material to form a current.
+These electrons are easily displaceable and, with an applied electric field, can be "pushed" from atom-to-atom within the material to form a current.

 The SI unit of electrical resistance is the ohm (Ω).
 The direct inverse of resistance is *conductance*.
 Materials with low resistance are called *conductors*.
 In contrast, materials such as glass, rubber, and air have high resistance and poor conductivity ("low electron mobility")—these materials are called *insulators*.